ackermanjayjay/ETL-analyst-movie-imdb/README.md

 * Retrive title movie for kids in certificate 7 and certificate 12 with interval year 2000 to 2009
 * Retrive and count best movie for kid all year this data from 1971 - 2021
+* Retrive most director with movie for kids

 # Scope
 * Analyst data